-BAME is an acronym for ‘Black, Asian and Minority Ethic’.
+BAME is an acronym for ‘Black, Asian and Minority Ethnic’.
 It is used as a collective term by the media, recruiting teams, the government and public bodies as a way of referring to ethnic minority groups in society.
 BAME is rooted in the anti-racist movement in the mid to late 1970s whereby political activists came together to fight against discrimination.

 In industries such as technology, BAME is used to measure diversity in the overall workforce.
 In a recent study conducted by Tech Nation, it was revealed that just 15% of the digital tech workforce in the UK are from BAME backgrounds.
 This highlights that there is still a lack of diversity in tech, which is reflective of the overall diversity figures for the UK.
 In the most recent Census of the total population, BAME groups made up just 14% of the total population.